A geometric invariant of $6$-dimensional subspaces of $4\times 4$ matrices: Motivation

 Let $V$ be a 4-dimensional vector space.
-Then $\PP^3=\Proj(SV)$, the projective scheme whose homogeneous coordinate ring is the polynomial ring on four variables.
-In \cite{FAC}, Serre proved that a certain quotient of the category of graded $SV$-modules is equivalent to $\Qcoh(\PP^3)$, the category of quasi-coherent sheaves on $\PP^3$.
+The symmetric algebra on $V$, $SV$, is a polynomial ring on four variables.
+Thus $\Proj(SV) = \PP(V^*) \cong \PP^3$.
+In~\cite{FAC}, Serre proved that a certain quotient of the category of graded $SV$-modules is equivalent to the category, $\Qcoh(\PP^3)$, of quasi-coherent sheaves on~$\PP^3$.

-Since $SV=TV/({\rm Alt})$ where ${\rm Alt}$ is the subspace of $V^{\otimes 2}$ consisting of skew-symmetric tensors one might perform the same quotient category construction on other algebras $A=TV/(R)$ when $R$ is {\it any} 6-dimensional subspace $V^{\otimes 2}$ and, if $A$ is ``good'', one might hope that this quotient category behaves ``like'' $\Qcoh(\PP^3)$.
-This hope is a reality in a surprising number of cases and has led to a rich subject that goes by the name of non-commutative algebraic geometry---see \cite{StVdB01} and the references therein.
+Since $SV=TV/({\rm Alt})$, where ${\rm Alt}$ is the subspace of $V \otimes V$ consisting of all skew-symmetric tensors, one might be led to perform the same quotient-category construction on other algebras $A=TV/(R)$ when $R$ is {\it any}\/ 6-dimensional subspace of $V\otimes V$ and, if $A$ is ``good'', meaning that it has the properties in the first paragraph of \S\ref{sect.line.scheme.general}, one might hope that this quotient category behaves ``like'' $\Qcoh(\PP^3)$.
+This hope is a reality in a surprising number of cases and has led to a rich subject that goes by the name of non-commutative algebraic geometry --- see~\cite{MSRI2013,StVdB01} and the references therein.

-From now on we will assume that $A$ is ``good'' without saying what that means.
+From now on, we will assume that $A$ is ``good'' in the above sense.

 We will denote the appropriate quotient of the category of graded $A$-modules by ${\sf QGr}(A)$.
 We will write $\Proj_{nc}(A)$ for the ``non-commutative analogue of $\PP^3$'' that has $A$ as its homogeneous coordinate ring.
 This is a fictional object that is made manifest by declaring the category of quasi-coherent sheaves on $\Proj_{nc}(A)$ to be ${\sf QGr}(A)$.